7 Signs & Symptoms of Severe Sleep Apnea in Adults

 Severe sleep apnea is diagnosed when there are 30 or more episodes of apnea or hypopnea each hour.
 When oxygen is restricted in this way, it has a negative impact on your body.
 Sleep apnea can cause health concerns, including high blood pressure, heart disease, diabetes and stroke.

-Here are seven signs of severe sleep apnea in adults.
+Here are seven signs & symptoms of severe sleep apnea in adults:

 This is one of the most common and most noticeable signs of sleep apnea.
 Snoring can be extremely loud, even waking the snorer, and may be accompanied by pauses.
 Many times, this symptom is first noticed by a bed partner.
 While snoring does not necessarily mean that you have sleep apnea, discovering the root cause of your snoring can help you eliminate it.
 Learn how you can stop snoring.